 The series is geared toward aspiring entrepreneurs and was designed to enhance the experiential education of students interested in venture capitalism and entrepreneurship.
 The workshops and activities are intended to help student innovators take their ideas from conception to commercialization.
 Individuals can register for sessions here.
 For more information, contact Allyson Hince at email@example.com.

-The spring 2017 CONNECTS workshops include:
+Taking place through April 2017, the spring 2017 CONNECTS workshops include:

 Advance Your Internet Selling Power